marijnfs/yopl/README.md

 Licence
 ============
-Licence for all files in this repository: MPLv2.0, See LICENSE file
+Licence for all files in this repository: MPLv2.0, See LICENCE file